AndeanROAD/SelfEvaluation/main_selfassessment_points.md

   - November 2019.
 OAD mini-workshop at LARIM XVI (Antofagasta-Chile).
   - July 2020.
 Fourth Workshop Astronomía en los Andes, (Bolivia, TBC).
   - July 2020.
 End of first phase for the Andean ROAD.

+# Achievements

+* For the first time in the last two decades, carry out projects in coordination with multiple countries in the Andean Region.

+* Develop institutional awareness about Astrononomy for Development.

+# Challenges

+* Most of the events have been coordinated and held in Colombia.
+  Suggested solution: move the coordination center to a country different from Colombia.

+* Only a minority of the projects suggested in the original programme have advanced.